odoo/odoo/doc/reference/views.rst

   whether groups can be deleted via the context menu.
 Default: true.
 ``group_edit``
   whether groups can be edited via the context menu.
 Default: true.
+``archivable``
+  whether records belonging to a column can be archived / restored if an ``active`` field is defined on the model.
+Default: true.
 ``quick_create``
   whether it should be possible to create records without switching to the form view.
 By default, ``quick_create`` is enabled when the Kanban view is